Ursula von der Leyen: First woman to lead the EU

-If successful, Mrs von der Leyen would be the first woman to take on the Commission presidency, with responsibilities including proposing new EU laws, enforcing the bloc's rules and handling trade deals.
+Her responsibilities include proposing new EU laws, enforcing the bloc's rules and handling trade deals.

 Where does she stand on the big issues?

-- Migration: She spoke in favour of enlarging the eurozone and the EU's open-border Schengen area, and said the bloc should be ready to take in Western Balkan countries.
-She also pledged her commitment to reforming the EU's asylum system, which member states have been struggling with for years.
+- Migration: She said she was committed to reforming the EU's asylum system, which member states have been struggling with for years, with a reinforced border guard.
+She spoke in favour of enlarging the eurozone and the EU's open-border Schengen area, and said the bloc should be ready to take in Western Balkan countries.

-- Defence: The EU should invest in joint defence capacities that would complement those of the Nato alliance, she said, adding that the union should "become more assertive" towards the United States.
+- Defence: While backing Nato as the "cornerstone of our collective defence", she said the EU should invest in joint defence capacities that would complement those of the Western alliance.
+The EU should "become more assertive" towards the United States, she said.

-Born in Brussels, her family moved to Germany when she was 13.
+Born in Brussels, Ursula von der Leyen's family moved to Germany when she was 13.
 She studied economics at London's LSE and medicine in Hanover before going into politics.

 Fluent in English and French, she has been a member of Mrs Merkel's conservative Christian Democrats (CDU) since 2005.

-Now 60, Mrs von der Leyen is the mother of seven children, highly unusual in a country where the average birthrate is 1.59 children per woman.
+Now 61, Mrs von der Leyen is the mother of seven children, highly unusual in a country where the average birth rate is 1.59 children per woman.

-She is seen as a staunch integrationist, backing closer military co-operation in the EU and highlighting earlier this year the "potential Europe has to unify and to promote peace".
+She is seen as a staunch integrationist, backing closer military co-operation in the EU and highlighting the "potential Europe has to unify and to promote peace".

 Her appointment as German defence minister in 2013 was unexpected and followed three months of coalition talks between the CDU and the centre-left Social Democrats (SPD).